-So what’s the point of this nameless narrator?
-This has much to do with the setting discussion.
-Because we have another narrator, we can stop Marlow's story and hear commentary on the Thames River and its surroundings.
-We also get those great little lines about Marlow's voice so we can parallel him to Kurtz.
+Welcome to our frame narrative.
+First, our unnamed narrator introduces the frame for the story (the evening spent aboard the Nellie).
+Why do we start out like this?
+Well, because we have another narrator, we can stop Marlow's story and hear commentary on the Thames River and its surroundings.
+We also get some great little lines about Marlow's voice, with the implicit parallel to Kurtz.
 In short, the nameless narrator is an opportunity for more commentary, more connections, and more flexing of Conrad's literary muscles.